 A good campaign will ideally have three key pieces running concurrently - building up public opinion around the issues at hand; mobilising grassroots support through increased visibility for those impacted; and pressuring or lobbying decision-makers.

 If you’re an industry association, not-for profit or campaigning organisation, then you have a deep reserve of passionate supporters.
 Use them to further your cause or issue!
-Easily create an online advocacy video with Vloggi Studio and engage this network for greater success in spreading the word about what’s important to you.
+Easily create an online advocacy video with Vloggi and engage this network for greater success in spreading the word about what’s important to you.